Hanna Orthmann: Career

 Hanna Orthmann played youth volleyball at SC Union 08 Lüdinghausen.
 In 2014 she came to the Volleyball training camp at USC Münster, where she first played in the youth team in the second Bundesliga Nord.
 At the end of 2015, she had their first Bundesliga appearance on 17 January 2016 in the 0-3 defeat against NawaRo Straubing.
 In 2017 she moved to the Italian Serie A to ProVictoria Pallavolo Monza.

-From 2012 to 2016, Hanna Orthmann also played in the German youth and junior national team.
-She played at the 2015 FIVB Volleyball Girls' U18 World Championship in Peru.
-At the 2016 World Grand Prix Orthmann had their first appearances in the senior team.
-She played with the 2016 UEFA European Under-19 Championship in Hungary and Slovakia.
+From 2012 to 2016, Hanna Orthmann also played in the German youth and junior national team, including the 2015 FIVB U18 World Championship and the 2016 CEV U19 European Championship.
+At the 2016 FIVB World Grand Prix, Orthmann made her first appearance in the senior team.